So, you have decided to buy a touring caravan. That is a great start, but things are about to get a lot more exciting!

-You want to be comfortable in your caravan, with room to swing a cat, for example, but it is not only its overall size that is likely to be important but its layout too.
+You want to be comfortable in your caravan, of course, with room to swing a cat.
+But it is not only its overall size that is likely to be important but its layout too.

 Caravan designers seem to have become ever more ingenious when it comes to maximising every last centimetre of space, so it pays to shop around for the layout that fits your particular bill.

-A critical aspect in choosing your caravan is the car that you have to tow it.
+A critical aspect of choosing your touring caravan is the car that you have to tow it.

-An initial browse through internet sites might give the impression that this is a very complicated issue – what with Mass in Running Order (MIRO), Maximum Authorised Mass (MAM), and Maximum Technically Permissible Laden Mass (MTPLM), to name just a few of the acronyms, to the untrained eye it is likely to appear extremely technical.
+An initial browse through internet sites might give the impression that this is a very complicated issue – what with Mass in Running Order (MIRO), Maximum Authorised Mass (MAM), and Maximum Technically Permissible Laden Mass (MTPLM), to name just a few of the acronyms for measures of weight.
+To the untrained eye, it is likely to appear extremely technical.

-Although a guide published by the Camping and Caravan Club explains the meaning of every one of the relevant terms, a useful and widely accepted rule of thumb on the Out and About Live website is that the Maximum Permissible Laden Mass (MTPLM) of your caravan needs to be no more than 85% of your car’s kerbweight (or up to 100% if you are especially experienced in towing caravans).
+Although a guide published by the Camping and Caravan Club explains the meaning of every one of the relevant terms, a useful and widely accepted rule of thumb is offered on the Out and About Live website.
+This says that the Maximum Permissible Laden Mass (MTPLM) of your caravan needs to be no more than 85% of your car’s kerb weight (or up to 100% if you are especially experienced in towing caravans).

 On the other hand, you might want someone else to make the calculation for you and turn to What Tow Car’s automatic “outfit matcher” into which you simply enter the make and model of your caravan and the car you want to be capable of towing it.

-Thanks to your research, viewings and trial runs, you might now be ready to buy the make and model – or its approximate equivalent.
+Thanks to your research, viewings, and trial runs, you might now be ready to buy the make and model of your ideal touring caravan – or its approximate equivalent.
 But just where do you shop for caravans?

-- word of mouth – those very friends and neighbours who first showed off to you their pride and joy of caravanning might also be a useful source of fellow caravanners interested in selling their pre-loved ‘vans (see our Guide here to buying a second hand caravan);
+- word of mouth – those very friends and neighbours who first showed off to you their pride and joy of caravanning might also be a useful source of fellow caravanners interested in selling their pre-loved ‘vans;

 - classified ads – the classified ads in your local newspaper might also be a place to look, although this is likely to depend on the part of the country in which you live and, more particularly, the size of the area covered by the paper’s circulation;